waleed2000x/EatNSplit/README.md

 # EatNSplit

 Just a practice project
-- where one can slipt a bill at the resturant
+- where one can split a bill at the restaurant.
+-